hypertrace/hypertrace-docs-website/src/pages/docs/index.md

 including features usually left to commercial products, such as real-time processing, custom dashboards and sophisticated path-based analysis!

-As many are new to tracing, we'll review basic features first.
+As many are new to tracing, we'll review basic features first, then the advanced features usually only available in commercial products:

 ## Basic Distributed Tracing Features: